Sinclair Weeks

-Charles Sinclair Weeks (June 15, 1893 – February 7, 1972), better known as Sinclair Weeks, served as United States Senator from Massachusetts (1944) and as United States Secretary of Commerce from 1953 until 1958, during President Eisenhower's administration.
+Charles Sinclair Weeks (June 15, 1893 – February 7, 1972), better known as Sinclair Weeks, was an American politician who served as a United States Senator from Massachusetts in 1944 and as United States Secretary of Commerce from 1953 until 1958, during President Dwight D. Eisenhower's administration.

-Biography
+Early life

 Born in West Newton, Massachusetts, Weeks was the second child of John Wingate Weeks, who was a United States congressman and Secretary of War, and Martha Aroline Sinclair.
 His older sister was Katherine Weeks, wife of John Washington Davidge.
 Weeks graduated from Harvard College, served on the U.S.-Mexico border with the U.S. National Guard in 1916, and served in World War I. He was a businessman in various industries, including the First National Bank of Boston, the United Carr Fastener Corporation and as President of Reed & Barton of Taunton Massachusetts.

+Political career

 He served as mayor of Newton, Massachusetts from 1930 to 1935.
-He was a United States senator from Massachusetts from February 8, 1944, when he was appointed by Governor Leverett Saltonstall following the resignation of Henry C. Lodge, Jr., who went to serve in World War II, until December 19, 1944, when a new senator was elected.
+He was a United States senator from Massachusetts from February 8, 1944, when he was appointed by Governor Leverett Saltonstall following the resignation of Henry C. Lodge Jr., who went to serve in World War II, until December 19, 1944, when a new senator was elected.
 Weeks did not run in that election.
 Weeks was a member of the United States Republican Party and served as the member of a Republican National Committee from 1941 to 1953.
 He was the treasurer of the party from 1940 to 1944.
 Weeks was the president of the American Enterprise Association from 1946 to 1950.

-President Dwight Eisenhower appointed him the United States Secretary of Commerce from January 21, 1953 until November 10, 1958.
+President Dwight Eisenhower appointed him the United States Secretary of Commerce from January 21, 1953, until November 10, 1958.
 Among the signature initiatives of the Eisenhower administration with which Weeks was involved was the Interstate Highway system of 1956.
 As Secretary of Commerce, he was charged with securing funding for the project.